 term-imagecommand (only works if the Python scripts directory is on

 python -m term_image.

 The viewer accepts the following kinds of sources:

-A path to an image file on a local filesystem.
+An image file on a local filesystem.

-A path to a directory on a local filesystem.
+A directory on a local filesystem.

 An Image URL.